xmandeng/tastytrade_sdk/dev/websockets/code-review.md

-# Code Review: TastyTrade SDK Markets.py
+# AI Code Review: TastyTrade SDK Markets.py

 ## Overall Structure
 The `DXLinkClient` implementation shows good organization of WebSocket communication with the TastyTrade API.
 Here are the key observations and suggestions: